SenRamakri/mbed-os-mem-report/README.md

 ## Runtime Memory Trace Analysis
-This post-processing tool can be used to parse memory tracing logs to generate runtime memory statistics.
+This post-processing tool can be used to parse memory tracing logs to generate runtime memory information.

 ## Installation
 Install `arm-none-eabi-gcc` and add to your path.
 This will install `arm-none-eabi-nm`.